t3-oss/create-t3-app/www/src/pages/en/usage/first-steps.md

 ## Authentication

-If your app includes Next-Auth, we get you started with the `DiscordProvider`.
-This is one of the simplest providers that Next-Auth offers, but it still requires a bit of initial setup on your part.
+If your app includes NextAuth, we get you started with the `DiscordProvider`.
+This is one of the simplest providers that NextAuth offers, but it still requires a bit of initial setup on your part.

 Of course if you prefer to use a different auth provider, you can also use one of the [many providers](https://next-auth.js.org/providers/) that Next-Auth offers.